Facts about UK Newts in your pond and their life cycle:

 - Ideally a pond without fish.

-- Males try to attract a female with a bright tummy and by waving his brightly edged tail.
+- Males try to attract a female with his bright tummy and by waving his brightly edged tail.

-- He waves his tail more to waft his glandular secretions (pheromones) towards her to encourage her to get closer.
+- He waves and flashes his tail faster until she responds to waft his glandular secretions (pheromones) towards her to encourage her to get closer.

 - When she touches his tail with her nose he releases his spermatophore.